Opiate addiction can damage more than physical appearance and relationships; it can be life-threatening.

 Avoiding these Critical Mistakes

-If your loved one is struggling with an opiate addiction, it’s important to avoid engaging in behaviors that can be harmful to their potential sobriety.
+If your loved one is struggling with an opioid addiction, it’s important to avoid engaging in behaviors that can be harmful to their potential sobriety.

 Criticism: When someone is living with an addiction, they may engage in behaviors that can hurt their family and friends.
 Such behaviors include lying, cheating or stealing.
 It’s normal to want to criticize.
 You may feel angry, upset and hurt, but engaging in arguments or negativity with your loved one won’t help the situation.
 It’s best to try and understand that they are hurting, sick and need help to get well.